compare

 A.

-Customer service skills include problem-solving, conflict resolution, multitasking, effective communication with customers and colleagues, active listening, and emotional intelligence.
+Customer service skills include problem solving, conflict resolution, multi-tasking, effective communication with customers and colleagues, active listening, and emotional intelligence.

 A.